Sithija200OK/Library-Managment-java-netbeans/README.md

 #### The objective of this project is to learn Swing and jdbc.

-### The Library Management system provides following functionalities:
+### The Library Management system provides following functionalities

 * Login
 * Add a book